Bollywood buffet closed: Switzerland counts the cost of lost Asian tourism | ExBulletin

 Bollywood buffet closed: Switzerland counts the cost of lost Asian tourism

-It is the high summer season at the “Top of Europe” in Switzerland, at an altitude of 3,640 m.
-However, his Bollywood restaurant is closed.
+It is the high summer season at the top of Europe in Switzerland, at an altitude of 3,640 m.
+However, the Bollywood restaurant is closed.

-In normal summer, 70 percent of visitors to this resort on the Jungfrau Alpine Pass would be Asian.
+In normal summer, 70% of visitors to this tourist complex on the Jungfrau Alpine Pass would be Asian.
 Two years ago, 126,000 came from India alone.
 The Indian buffet at the Bollywood restaurant was more popular than the fondue.

 Across Europe, the coronavirus pandemic has hit tourism hard.
 But because Switzerland has aggressively promoted itself as an Asian tourist destination, Covid-19 has hit Swiss tourism even harder.